brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 depth that the spell of greed will be broken on the Wapuny and the Wapungo.

-Read or summarize the following passage to narrate the successful end of the heroes’ quest:
+Read or summarize this as a way of wrapping things up:

 +++ {.CalloutInformation}
 *Wielding the Scepter of Kings, you can feel the power of a great bloodline of royal sorcerers flowing through you.
 At your command, the magma churns, bubbles, and rises.
 You feel a malignant force from deep within the bowels of the island fighting against you with all its will, but its power is weakened by the shackles which keep it imprisoned.*